planetary-research/pre-launch-website/docs/faq.md

 ## Will the journal have an impact factor?

-Journal Impact Factor's are published exclusively by Clarivate, and the impact factor is computed automatically when two full years of citation data exist.
+Journal Impact Factors are published exclusively by Clarivate, and the impact factor is computed automatically when two full years of citation data exist.
 As outlined by the [San Francisco Declaration on Research Assessment (DORA)](https://sfdora.org/read/) and the [Coalition for Advancing Research Assessment (CoARA)](https://coara.eu/), a journal's impact factor should not be used as a metric for funding, appointment, or promotion considerations.